 The instructions for Form 5 and worksheets assume the conservator will complete the schedules and worksheets manually.
-However, if the conservator completes the form electronically (electronic access may be found at website at: www.azcourts.gov/probate ) certain lines will automatically calculate and other lines will automatically populate, based on prior entries.
+However, if the conservator completes the form electronically (electronic access may be found at the Arizona Judicial Branch website) certain lines will automatically calculate and other lines will automatically populate, based on prior entries.